-The Battery Test Centre website3 was established as the key mechanism for this Knowledge Sharing.
+The Battery Test Centre website3 was established as the key mechanism for sharing knowledge.
 The website includes background on the project, live tracking of battery status, and a virtual reality component that replicates the battery test facility.
-To date the site has had over 268,750 page views with an average of 2:09 minutes spent per page overall and 3:53 minutes spent on the reports page.
+To date the site has had over 231,800 page views with an average of 2:07 minutes spent per page overall and 3:55 minutes spent on the reports page.

-Figure 22: Number of sessions by country
+Figure 16: Number of sessions by country

-The data from the website shows that the key audience is Australia, with Australian IP addresses accounting for 66,013 sessions (47.1%).
+The data from the website shows that the key audience is Australia, with Australian IP addresses accounting for 56,972 sessions (48%).
 A session is logged as a single viewer who may view multiple pages within a restricted period (periods are normally reset after 30 minutes of inactivity).
-Australia is followed by 14,709 sessions from the United States, 4,785 from the United Kingdom and Germany not far behind on 4,439.
+Australia is followed by 12,809 sessions from the United States, 3,974 from the United Kingdom and Germany not far behind on 3,799.
 It is interesting to note, however, that the content has been accessed from right across the globe.

-Figure 23: Weekly active users
+Figure 17: Weekly active users

-Figure 23 above shows the number of weekly active users that have accessed the website and there is a clear rise between the Phase 1 figures at around 250 weekly users, to the launch of Phase 2 in August of 2017 when the weekly averages nearly doubled to around 500 active weekly users.
+Figure 17 above shows the number of weekly active users that have accessed the website and there is a clear rise between the Phase 1 figures at around 250 weekly users, to the launch of Phase 2 in August of 2017 when the weekly averages nearly doubled to around 500 active weekly users.
 The peaks coincided with media articles that were distributed on those dates.
 Since then the number of users has been on a gradual upwards trajectory, with an increase noted after the release of Report 6 and associated media articles in June 2019.
 Around April 2020 there was a small decline in viewers, likely due to the focus on COVID-19 related news at that time.
-In the long term, interest in the site has remained reasonably constant with the number of weekly users hovering around an average of 600.
-But interest in the website has been spiking again starting from this year with the no. of weekly users going up to 900.
+Overall though, interest in the site has remained reasonably constant in the last six months, with the number of weekly users hovering around 600.

-There is a good spread of views across the website, particularly the technology and results pages; the top five most viewed pages after the homepage (18%) are the reports page (12%), the batteries page (11%), Pylontech US2000B (10%), LG Chem RESU (4%) and the background page on lithium-ion technology (4%).
+There is a good spread of views across the website, particularly the technology and results pages; the top five most viewed pages after the homepage (18%) are the batteries page (11%), the reports page (11%), LG Chem RESU (7%), Pylontech US2000B (7%) and the background page on lithium-ion technology (4%).

-Figure 24: Breakdown of the 268,750 page views
+Figure 18: Breakdown of the 231,800 page views